ammahmoudi/ammahmoudi.github.io/_projects/Tasnim-News-Classification.md

 <div id="open-in-github" > <table class="table-cv list-group-table"> <tbody> <tr>    <td class="list-group-name"><b>   <a href="https://github.com/ammahmoudi/Tasnim-News-Classification" rel="external nofollow noopener" target="_blank"><i class="fa-brands fa-github"></i> This page is auto-generated.
 For more info and materials take a look at the original repository.</a> </b></td></tr> </tbody> </table></div>
 ---

-Thttps://github.com/ammahmoudi/Tasnim News Classification/tree/main/s project represents a Machine Learning course's midterm exam which I designed as a teacher assistant, focusing on the task of text classification.
+Thttps://github.com/ammahmoudi/Tasnim-News-Classification/tree/main/s project represents a Machine Learning course's midterm exam which I designed as a teacher assistant, focusing on the task of text classification.
 The project specifically involved a case study related to an Iranian newspaper dataset ([dataset](https://www.kaggle.com/datasets/amirpourmand/tasnimdataset)).
 The primary objective was to build and evaluate text classification models to categorize newspaper articles into predefined topics accurately.

 ## Project Steps